Legendary Circuits Regulations

 Dunlop Historic Racing Tyres, Avon CR6 ZZ Historic Racing Tyres L/M sections are the standard for all classes and obligatory for the 3L+ invitation class.

 As per FIA recommendation.
 In order to preserve the historic value and presentation of the grid, you are kindly requested to cover up full roll-cages (front and rear roll bars) by either hard- or soft-top.
+This is not mandatory, but appreciated nevertheless.

 10.10 Period specification